 The real beauty of this machine lies in its construction.
 It has a 62-inch curved belt that makes for a more ergonomic run and accommodates a longer stride than most other treadmills.
 This makes running a breeze for users even over six feet.
 The belt is also really smooth and spins quickly, which is especially great if you like doing sprinting intervals, according to Coop.

-It has an internal powder-coated steel frame that makes for a super sturdy run, although the plastic on the sides of the machine is prone to cracking.
-This doesn’t affect the functionality; it’s more of a visual bummer if it happens.
+It has an internal powder-coated steel frame that makes for a super sturdy run, although the plastic on the sides of the machine is prone to cracking—we docked one point in durability for a 4 out of 5 because of this.
+If this did happen it wouldn’t affect the functionality, it’s just more of a visual bummer.

 Footprint69.9” L x 31.7” W x 64.4” H